mdda/worldtree_corpus/README.md

 ## Introduction

-The TextGraphs-13 Shared Task on Explanation Regeneration asked participants to develop methods to reconstruct gold explanations for elementary science questions.
-The general task is multi-hop inference.
+The Explanation Regeneration shared task asked participants to develop methods to reconstruct gold explanations for elementary science questions (Clark et al., 2018), using a new corpus of gold explanations (Jansen et al., 2018) that provides supervision and instrumentation for this multi-hop inference task.
+Each explanation is represented as an “explanation graph”, a set of atomic facts (between 1 and 16 per explanation, drawn from a knowledge base of 5,000 facts) that, together, form a detailed explanation for the reasoning required to answer and explain the resoning behind a question.
+Linking these facts to achieve strong performance at rebuilding the gold explanation graphs requires methods to perform multi-hop inference - which has been shown to be far harder than inference of smaller numbers of hops (Jansen, 2018), particularly for the case here, where there is considerable uncertainty (at a lexical level) of how individual explanations logically link somewhat ‘fuzzy’ graph nodes.

 To give a few numbers, here are the results on the [TextGraphs WorkShop Shared Task Competition](https://competitions.codalab.org/competitions/20150):